-Figure \ref{fig:dag}(a) shows a causal directed acyclic graph (DAG) that satisfies Assumption \ref{a:indep-yr} as well as Assumption \ref{a:indep-sgx}.
+Figure~\ref{fig-dag-yr} shows a causal directed acyclic graph (DAG) that satisfies Assumption \ref{a-ci-yr} as well as Assumption \ref{a-ci-sg}.
 The dashed node border for \(R\) represents the fact that race is unobserved.
-The causal structure in Figure \ref{fig:dag}(a) implies the conditional independence relation \(Y\indep R\mid G,X,S\), because all paths from \(R\) to \(Y\) are blocked by \(G\), \(X\), or \(S\).
+The causal structure in Figure~\ref{fig-dag-yr} implies the conditional independence relation \(Y\indep R\mid G,X,S\), because all paths from \(R\) to \(Y\) are blocked by \(G\), \(X\), or \(S\).
 The key causal assumption of this DAG is that the effect of race \(R\) on the outcome \(Y\) must be entirely mediated by surname \(S\), residence location \(G\), and other observed characteristics \(X\).
 This type of exclusion restriction may not be credible in many practical settings because race can affect the outcome through so many factors, biasing the weighting estimator.

-But in other settings, Assumption \ref{a:indep-yr} may be more plausible.
+But in other settings, Assumption \ref{a-ci-yr} may be more plausible.
 For example, for a manager reviewing job applications on paper, race is typically unobserved, but the manager may be influenced by racial or gender cues in a candidate's name or address \citep{park2009names, aaslund2012names}.
 So long as we observe all information used by the manager and use it in the BISG estimation, the weighting estimator would give an asymptotically unbiased estimate.
-Similarly, in evaluating the fairness of algorithmic decision-making, as long as all the information used by the algorithm is incorporated into BISG, Assumption \ref{a:indep-yr} would be appropriate.
+Similarly, in evaluating the fairness of algorithmic decision-making, as long as all the information used by the algorithm is incorporated into BISG, Assumption \ref{a-ci-yr} would be appropriate.
 Outside of these cases, however, the weighting estimator is likely to be biased.

-Finally, while the discussion in this section has been focused on the BISG methodology, the qualitative results and necessary assumptions carry over to other approaches which produce probabilistic predictions of individual race, such as those recently developed by \citet{argyle2022misclassification} and \citet{decter2022}.
-Just as with BISG, well-calibrated probabilities are not generally sufficient to produce unbiased estimates of racial disparities using the outputs of these methods.
+Finally, while the discussion in this section has been focused on the BISG methodology, the qualitative results and necessary assumptions carry over to other approaches which produce probabilistic predictions of individual race \citep{zrp, argyle2022misclassification, imai2022addressing, decter2022, greengard2023bisg}.
+Just like standard BISG, all of these methods are based on individual names, geographic location (and sometimes other geographic attributes, like ACS or decennial census statistics), and possibly additional individual covariates.
+Just as with BISG, well-calibrated probabilities are not generally sufficient to produce unbiased estimates of racial disparities using the standard weighting or thresholding estimators.